petercz1/autoloader/README.md

 ├── index.php
 └── README.md
 ```
-Use as you like, ask questions if stuck
+Use as you like, ask questions if stuck, and stars are nice (top right)